space-rocket/wordpress-docker-compose/README.md

 Wait a moment, as it will take 30 seconds for Docker to install MariaDB and connect the WordPress container to it.

+You can see the status of the WordPress container and know when its ready by typing:
+`docker logs wordpress --follow`

 This will create a `wordpress` directory with a local copy of WordPress and `env` folder for the MariaDB.
 Now you will have a local hard copy of your WordPress files and database!

 ## Helpful commands: